maxsitt/insect-detect-docs/docs/software/pisetup.md

 ---

-We will now start with configuring the PiJuice Zero through its command line interface by running:
+We will now configure the PiJuice Zero through its command line interface by running:

 ``` bash
 pijuice_cli